 Current Board of Directors Service:

-· The Space Foundation (Colorado Springs, Washington D.C., Houston and Cape Canaveral): as the only permanent member of the board of directors, Mr. Pulham serves on the Executive Committee of the Board, the Finance Committee of the Board and the Nominating Committee of the board.
+The Space Foundation (Colorado Springs, Washington D.C., Florida, Texas and California): as the only permanent member of the board of directors, Mr. Pulham serves on the Executive Committee of the Board, the Finance Committee of the Board and the Nominating Committee of the board.

 With Leonard Nimoy at The Broadmoor.